 The 2024 MLB playoffs are (nearly) here!

-My projections for Braves-Mets Game 1 for Monday and the ALCS Game Ones for Tuesday are available in the Action App (on both the PRO Projections tab and the game pages) and our Projections Hub.
+My projections for Braves-Mets Game 1 for Monday and the ALWC Game 1s for Tuesday are available in the Action App (on both the PRO Projections tab and the game pages) and our Projections Hub.
 Follow me in the Action Network App for bet notifications, including sides, totals, and future additions throughout the playoffs.
 You can also shop for the best lines on our MLB Odds page.

-Below, I'll examine the 2024 playoff field and provide my updated projections for pennant and World Series futures.
+Below, I'll examine the 2024 MLB playoff field and provide my updated projections for pennant and World Series futures.

 While I profited nearly nine units on team and player stat leader futures during the regular season, I limited my preseason exposure to the pennant and World Series markets.
 My only remaining preseason team future is Atlanta to win the World Series (+650), well before the Spencer Strider and Ronald Acuna Jr. injuries.

-In-season, I added futures on the Padres (+3500 World Series and +1600 NL Pennant) after the trade deadline and again on September 24 (+1500 and +700, respectively).
+In season, I added futures on the Padres (+3500 World Series and +1600 NL Pennant) after the trade deadline and again on September 24 (+1500 and +700, respectively).
 I also took the Astros to win the World Series (bet +1000 on August 30) as my only remaining AL future.

 Let's discuss whether there's still value for those teams or any other contenders to make a run in October.